Social Justice and Anti-Racism Resources

 • Time: The Kalief Browder Story (Netflix)

-• When They See Us (Netflix) [ARRAY 101 — Provides a learning companion and field study lesson, intended to be a catalyst for conversation and change.]
+• When They See Us (Netflix) [Learning Companion — Provides a learning companion and field study lesson, intended to be a catalyst for conversation and change.]

 • A series of videos on race (New York Times)